podhmo/flagstruct/README.md

 ## features

-- define the flagset of flag (pflag) with struct definition
+- Builds pflag.FlagSet by struct definition
-- suport only single usecase (shorthand of flag package)
+- Supports only a single use case (shorthand of flag package)
-- (default envvar support)
+- (Default envvar support)

 ## install